spw5235/student-tracker-front-end/README.md

 -   [View Record](https://drive.google.com/open?id=0B_Hv9u6cm8IVZ1hUQm9QZ1ptaHc)
 -   [Update Record](https://drive.google.com/open?id=0B_Hv9u6cm8IVWWVVZG1mMkhFX0E)

-### Application Limitations & Unresolve Problems
+### Application Limitations & Unresolved Problems

 There are some limitations with this web application.
 For example, records are not sorted by the last name of a student.
 Also, the amount of identifying information is limited.
-By creating additional fields, such as student date-of-birth, would help counselors to identify students more easily.
+By creating additional fields, such as student date-of-birth, school counselors would have an easier time identifying students.
 Therefore, a number of improvements could be made.